betaglot/plantabeta/docs/sponsor/Kickstarter.md

 ### Diamond Sponsor (2 available) $10,000

-- Your name on the Sponsors Page.
+- Your company's name on the Sponsors Page.
 - Your company's logo on the Home page in the most prominent position and size.
 - Your company's name in the footer of each page.
     - "Sponsored by OrganizationName"